pbu-projects/Kaiju/README.md

  <h1 style="display: inline-block;"><img src="https://media.tenor.com/i8vhkDUi1wsAAAAi/wave-joe.gif" alt="Waving" style="height: 4em; vertical-align: middle;">We're Volunteer Monster </h1>

  <p>Great projects need people, and people want to do good.
-Volunteer Monster connects the two.
-We empower both sides of
+Volunteer Monster empowers both by equipping organizers with the volunteers they need to get things done, and giving individuals an easy
- community action: equipping organizers with the volunteers they need to get things done, and giving individuals an easy way to put their time to good use.</p>
+ way to put their time to good use.</p>

 However it is you'd like to help, we're thrilled to have you!